 Pearly whites is a term that people use when they talk about great looking teeth, but how can this term be deemed accurate if your teeth are nowhere near “pearly” in looks?
 Teeth that are white can be had by those who take good care of their teeth, as well as by those who have these whitened by dental professionals.
 One of the reasons why people have their teeth whitened is because of tooth discoloration.

-Why do people find their teeth changing color?
+Why do people find their teeth changing colour?
 What makes discoloration occur?
-When a person’s teeth change color, there are certain factors that make this happen.
-Some of these happen because of genetics, others are due to what the person does, and still a few of these can be attributed to a person’s age.
+When a person’s teeth change colour, there are certain factors that make this happen.
+Some of these happen because of genetics, others are due to what the person does, and still, a few of these can be attributed to a person’s age.
 To help you understand further, here are the types of tooth discoloration that a person may encounter:

-Intrinsic – this discoloration occurs when a person’s dentin (inner structure of your teeth) changes color into something darker, or becomes yellowish.
+Intrinsic – this discoloration occurs when a person’s dentin (inner structure of your teeth) changes colour into something darker or becomes yellowish.
 This is due to a number of reasons that include childhood conditions or events, such as trauma to a developing permanent tooth, use of certain antibiotics at an early age, and even the use of too much fluoride during your younger years.

 Extrinsic – this is the kind of discoloration that is found on the enamel (outer layer of your teeth), which can be caused by a number of substances.
 Included in the list of things that can stain your teeth are coffee, smoking, tea, and red wine, to name a few.

-Age related – as mentioned earlier, a person’s advancing age can be blamed for their teeth turning a color other than white.
+Age-related – as mentioned earlier, a person’s advancing age can be blamed for their teeth turning a colour other than white.
 The discoloration you see when you grow older is often a combination of both intrinsic and extrinsic factors, with your teeth thinning out as you grow old and showing the dentin underneath, along with stains that you get from the things you have been ingesting through the years.